Peru

 Two-day train journey, nature and magic

-Our exciting two-day adventure begins when we are picked up from the hotel and taken to the train station in Ollantaytambo.
+Our thrilling two-day adventure begins when we are picked up from the hotel and taken to Ollantaytambo station.
 Our train departs at 12:55 PM, so there's no need to wake up early or rush.
-During the journey, we will pass through the breathtaking landscapes of the Sacred Valley of the Incas – mountains, rivers, agricultural terraces, and more.
+As we travel, we will pass breathtaking landscapes of the Sacred Valley of the Incas – mountains, rivers, agricultural terraces, and more.

-After about an hour and a half travelling along the Urubamba River, we arrive in Aguas Calientes.
+After about an hour and a half journey along the Urubamba River, we arrive in Aguas Calientes.
 Our guide leads us to the hotel where we leave our luggage.
-Since there are no vehicles in the town, we explore only on foot.
+Since there are no vehicles in the town, we move around solely on foot.

-We then enjoy lunch at one of the finest eateries, and the afternoon is free for strolling and relaxing.
-We can delight in local cafés, streets with sculptures, or choose one of the following additional activities:
+We then enjoy lunch at one of the finest local eateries, and the afternoon is free for strolling and relaxation.
+We can savor local cafes, streets adorned with sculptures, or choose from the following additional activities:

-Hot Springs – natural hot pools, perfect for unwinding before the big day.
+• Mineral Springs – natural hot pools, perfect for relaxing before the big day.

-Butterfly House – with over 100 endemic and 400 known species of butterflies, a 15-minute walk.
+• Butterfly House – with over 100 endemic and 400 known species of butterflies, just a 15-minute walk away.

-Artisan Market – near the station, offering crafts, clothing, and arts from the region.
+• Artisan Market – close to the station, with crafts, clothing, and arts from the region.

 In the evening, we have dinner and our guide gives us final instructions for the next day.
-We go to bed early, as we will rise before dawn.
+We go to bed early, as we'll be up before sunrise.

 Machu Picchu - one of the seven wonders of the world

 Today, we set off early to be among the first to enter Machu Picchu.
-After a 25-minute bus ride, we arrive at the entrance and begin a two-hour tour with our experienced guide.
-We visit the most significant areas: temples, plazas, terraces, and dwellings.
+After a 25-minute bus journey, we arrive at the entrance and embark on a two-hour tour with our experienced guide.
+We visit the most significant areas: temples, squares, terraces, and residences.

-Machu Picchu was discovered in 1911 by Hiram Bingham and is located at 2,430 meters in a tropical forest, surrounded by magical nature.
-If we have pre-purchased tickets, we can climb Huayna Picchu or the Machu Picchu Mountain for a panoramic view of the citadel.
+Machu Picchu was discovered in 1911 by Hiram Bingham and is located at 2,430 meters in the midst of tropical rainforest, surrounded by magical nature.
+If we have pre-purchased tickets, we can climb Huayna Picchu or Machu Picchu Mountain for a panoramic view over the citadel.

-Afterwards, we return to Aguas Calientes, where we have lunch of our choice (not included), and then we board the train to Ollantaytambo.
-There, transport awaits us for Cusco, where we return to the hotel for a well-deserved rest.
+Afterwards, we return to Aguas Calientes for lunch of our choice (not included), and then board the train to Ollantaytambo.
+There, our transport to Cusco awaits, where we return to the hotel for a well-deserved rest.

 Flight Cusco - Lima

-After breakfast at the hotel, we will head to the airport in Cusco and return once again to Lima, where we'll have free time to buy souvenirs, explore alternative tours and more.
-We'll gather for one last group dinner with authentic local cuisine.
+After breakfast at the hotel, we'll head to the airport in Cusco and return once more to Lima, where we'll have free time for souvenir shopping, alternative tours, and other activities.
+We'll gather for one last group dinner featuring authentic local cuisine.

 Return to Bulgaria